vercel/next.js/docs/advanced-features/rust-compiler.md

 }
 ```

+If you have any feedback about swcMinify please share it on the [feedback discussion](https://github.com/vercel/next.js/discussions/30237).

 ### Styled Components

-We're working to port `babel-plugin-styled-components` to use the Rust compiler.
-Currently, only the `ssr` and `displayName` options are enabled by default.
+We're working to port `babel-plugin-styled-components` to the Next.js Compiler.

 First, update to the canary version of Next.js: `npm install next@canary`.
 Then, update your `next.config.js` file: